 Iceland Poppy Care

-Iceland poppy care includes a onetime feeding in spring.
+Iceland poppy care includes a onetime feeding in spring with a general purpose fertilizer.
 Other Iceland poppy care involves the deadheading of spent blooms for more of the cup-shaped flowers to appear.

 You should also water infrequently during times of limited rainfall.

-Now that you’ve learned how to grow an Iceland poppy, be sure to plant some seeds in fall when you’re planting spring bulbs into a sunny area.
+Now that you’ve learned how to grow an Iceland poppy, be sure to plant some seeds in fall in a sunny area, around the same time you’re planting flower bulbs.
 Plant them in masses for showy blooms.
 The Iceland poppy flower is a great companion to other spring blooming plants.